widberg/usercall.hpp/README.md

 ## USERCALL_HPP_USE_HEXRAYS_DEFS

-This option will make `usercall.hpp` define the types and macros used by hex-ray's IDA Pro.
+This option will make `usercall.hpp` define the types and macros used by hex-rays's IDA Pro.
 Copied with attribution from the `defs.h` file in the IDA SDK.

 ## USERCALL_HPP_USE_REALLY_SHORT_NAMES